Slide rule

-The slide rule is a mechanical analog computer which is used primarily for multiplication and division and for functions such as exponents, roots, logarithms, and trigonometry.
-It is not typically designed for addition or subtraction, which is usually performed using other methods, like using an abacus.
-Maximum accuracy for standard linear slide rules is about three decimal significant digits, while scientific notation is used to keep track of the order of magnitude of results.
+A slide rule is a hand-operated mechanical calculator consisting of slidable rulers for conducting mathematical operations such as multiplication, division, exponents, roots, logarithms, and trigonometry.
+It is one of the simplest analog computers.

-Slide rules exist in a diverse range of styles and generally appear in a linear, circular or cylindrical form, with slide rule scales inscribed with standardized graduated markings.
+Slide rules exist in a diverse range of styles and generally appear in a linear, circular or cylindrical form.
 Slide rules manufactured for specialized fields such as aviation or finance typically feature additional scales that aid in specialized calculations particular to those fields.
 The slide rule is closely related to nomograms used for application-specific computations.
 Though similar in name and appearance to a standard ruler, the slide rule is not meant to be used for measuring length or drawing straight lines.

-At its simplest, each number to be multiplied is represented by a length on a pair of parallel rulers that can slide past each other.
-As the rulers each have a logarithmic scale, it is possible to align them to read the sum of the numbers' logarithms, and hence calculate the product of the two numbers.
+Maximum accuracy for standard linear slide rules is about three decimal significant digits, while scientific notation is used to keep track of the order of magnitude of results.

 English mathematician and clergyman Reverend William Oughtred and others developed the slide rule in the 17th century based on the emerging work on logarithms by John Napier.
+It made calculations faster and less error-prone than evaluating on paper.
 Before the advent of the scientific pocket calculator, it was the most commonly used calculation tool in science and engineering.
-The slide rule's ease of use, ready availability, and low cost caused its use to continue to grow through the 1950s and 1960s, even as electronic computers were being gradually introduced.
-The introduction of the handheld electronic scientific calculator circa 1974 made slide rules largely obsolete, and most suppliers departed the business.
+The slide rule's ease of use, ready availability, and low cost caused its use to continue to grow through the 1950s and 1960s even with the introduction of mainframe digital electronic computers.
+But after the handheld HP-35 scientific calculator was introduced in 1972 and became inexpensive in the mid-1970s, slide rules became largely obsolete and no longer were in use by the advent of personal desktop computers in the 1980s.

+In the United States, the slide rule is colloquially called a slipstick.